SolidOS/data-kitchen/README.md

-Data-Kitchen
+# Data-Kitchen

+SolidOS as a personal desktop tool

+## Work-In-Progress!

+### Short Term Goals

-  * authenticated read/write to ESS, CSS, NSS
+  * authenticated read/write databrowser access to NSS, ESS, CSS
   * read/write databrowser access to local file system
-  * read databrowser access to cloud storage (Dropbox & SSH now, more later)
+  * read/write databrowser access to Dropbox & other cloud
-  * works (AFAIK) on any OS that supports nodejs
+  * works on any OS that supports nodejs (min.
+Linux/Mac/Windows)

+### Longer Term Goals

+  * sync, copy, move, search across information spaces
+  * a notifier for online chats and inboxen
+  * a documentation menu
+  * a tools menu
+  * links to existing apps